- The Enterprise

-“We are not trying to ban handguns.
-This law protects legal gun ownership,” O’Malley told members of the Senate Judicial Proceedings Committee.
-“It is designed to stop criminals from buying guns.”
+"We are not tying to ban handguns.
+This law protects legal gun ownership," O'Malley told members of the Senate Judicial Proceedings Committee.
+"It is designed to stop criminals from buying guns."

-O’Malley’s proposed bill includes a ban on military-style semiautomatic so-called assault rifles and high-capacity magazines as well as stricter licensing requirements for handgun purchases, such as fingerprinting and more extensive safety-training.
+O'Malley's proposed bill includes a ban on military-style semi-automatic assault rifles and high-capacity magazines as well as stricter licensing requirements for handgun purchases, such as fingerprinting and more extensive safety-training.

 "This is not about ideology, this is about public safety.
 This is about doing reasonable things that work to save lives," O'Malley said.

-Committee members including Sen. Christopher B. Shank (R-Washington) and Sen. Nancy Jacobs (R-Harford, Cecil) challenged the administration on what they saw as the bill’s potential to violate Second Amendment rights.
+Committee members including Sen. Christopher B. Shank (R-Dist.
+2) of Hagerstown and Sen. Nancy Jacobs (R-Dist.
+34) of Abingdon challenged the administration on what they saw as the bill's potential to violate Second Amendment rights.

 Jacobs argued that while the First Amendment doesn't allow a person to shout "fire" in a crowded theater, "we don't prevent people from going to the movie in the off chance they might yell 'fire.'
 What we do is we arrest people who abuse the First Amendment after they abuse it."

 O'Malley's proposal posed a similar problem, Jacobs said.
 "We should not be licensing people on the off chance that they might do something wrong."

 Baltimore County State's Attorney Scott D. Shellenberger, who testified with the governor, replied that the licensing provisions were crucial to preventing straw purchases — when a person with a clean record buys a gun for someone who can't.

 "Loved ones will go into a gun dealer and buy a weapon for someone who is a prohibited person," Shellenberger said.